 - Supports maternal health, helping over 1 million women a month overcome pregnancy risks

 The principle of Member States working together to promote the maintenance of international peace and security is enshrined in the UN Charter.
 The prevention, containment and management of conflicts is a core activity of the UN.

 Under the UN Charter, the Security Council has primary responsibility for the maintenance of international peace and security.

 Conflict prevention can take the form of political, diplomatic, humanitarian or institutional activities.
 The UN has often succeeded in neutralising tensions by agreeing on peaceful settlements.
-The Security Council, through Sanctions Committees, can also decide to exercise pressure on a State or entity which threatens international security by taking enforcement measures (such as the freezing of assets of political elites or arms embargoes).
+The Security Council, through Sanctions Committees, can also decide to exercise pressure on a State, an entity or an individual which threatens international peace and security by taking enforcement measures (such as assets freeze, travel ban or arms embargoes).

 2.3.
 Human rights

 The adoption of the Universal Declaration of Human Rights in 1948 marked the beginning of a strong commitment of the UN in the promotion of human rights.
 Since then, many comprehensive agreements on political, civil, economic, social and cultural rights have been reached, both in general and specific areas.
 The Office of the High Commissioner for Human Rights (OHCHR) seeks to offer expertise and support to the different human rights mechanisms in the UN System, such as the treaty bodies which are made up of independent experts mandated to monitor the implementation by States Parties of the core international human rights treaties.
 There are 10 human rights treaty bodies that monitor implementation of the core international human rights treaties: